hannestschofenig/tschofenig-ids/tls-attestation/draft-fossati-tls-attestation.md

 state of the platform.
 Essentially a type of Evidence as per the RATS architecture terminology.

-- Platform Attestation Token (PAT): An AT containing claims relating to the state of the software running on the platform.
+- Platform Attestation Token (PAT): An AT containing claims relating to the security state of the platform, including software constituting the platform trusted computing base (TCB).
 The process of generating a PAT typically involves gathering data during measured boot.

 - Key Attestation Token (KAT): An AT containing a claim with a proof-of-possession